wearep3r/apollo/README.md

 ## Create your inventory

 Your inventory defines the machines you want to build your cluster upon.
+The composition of the cluster is out of scope for apollo. apollo expects a minimum of 1 master node.

 Create a directory (the `inventory_dir`) for your new cluster: